-- 8.18 The identified issues in relation to the green spaces and green infrastructure are: - Keep existing green spaces, they allow children some space to play, promote healthy exercise and wellbeing and health of residents - Lack of children's play areas identified, particularly from the Children's Survey - Trees are the lungs of our Parish they improve air quality and make people feel better - Sympathetic management of existing green spaces and infrastructure - Protect habitats and biodiversity for wildlife and flora - Connecting existing footpaths and green wedges and corridors and cycle ways - Encroachment of new developments - Lack of green spaces within new developments due to density of build - Green spaces to allow for natural soak of water and prevent areas of flooding
+The identified issues in relation to the green spaces and green infrastructure are:

+- Keep existing green spaces, they allow children some space to play, promote healthy exercise and wellbeing and health of residents - Lack of children's play areas identified, particularly from the Children's Survey - Trees are the lungs of our Parish they improve air quality and make people feel better - Sympathetic management of existing green spaces and infrastructure - Protect habitats and biodiversity for wildlife and flora - Connecting existing footpaths and green wedges and corridors and cycle ways - Encroachment of new developments - Lack of green spaces within new developments due to density of build - Green spaces to allow for natural soak of water and prevent areas of flooding - Green Wedge and agricultural land around the Parish to be maintained to retain separate identity - Maintain views

-- Green Wedge and agricultural land around the Parish to be maintained to retain separate identity - Maintain views - 8.19 From these identified issues to the aspirations of this Neighbourhood Plan are: - To protect existing green assets of the Parish from future development, except where there is a proven documented and overwhelming need and demand that cannot be met on previously developed land. - Provide outside areas with play and sport equipment for children in the Parish. - Protect and enhance biodiversity and develop wildlife corridors. - Maintain and enhance current woodlands and maintain, protect, and where necessary, replace trees in the Parish, to maintain its semi-rural feel. - More residents working with other organisations to maintain our green spaces and infrastructure. - Conserve and maintain existing footpaths and cycle ways and develop a cohesive joined up network that also includes bridleways for the many horse and cycle users in the Parish. - Maintain green buffer zones between developments to maintain the character of our Parish and the village settlements within it. - 8.20 To develop the policy the following objectives were identified: - Ensure the protection of existing green spaces and infrastructure - Prevent over development spoiling walks, views, cycle ways and bridleways - Create more areas for children to play and get outdoor exercise and keep play areas commensurate with any increase in housing - Maintain and enhance biodiversity - Preserve existing woodlands and increase woodland - Maintain and protect the semi-rural aspects of our parish - Maintain and enhance public rights of way, footpaths, and cycle ways - Ensure green spaces between us and neighbouring developments to maintain our parish character - Insist new developments include areas of green space suitable for recreation - Reduce the risk of flooding by maintaining sufficient soak away areas of grass, trees and ponds - Encourage more residents to join volunteer groups to protect and enhance green spaces - 8.21 The top priority for the local community is to ensure the protection of the green spaces and green infrastructure in the parish that currently exists and where possible to enhance this.
-Therefore this Neighbourhood Plan seeks to ensure the protection of existing green spaces and infrastructure by:- - Encouraging appropriate and effective management of the countryside and natural outdoor environment in and around Stainton and Thornton and the agricultural spaces surrounding our Parish - To enhance the quality of the landscape - Improve local biodiversity, including through striving to achieve biodiversity net gain in all developments1. - Maintain and extend health and wellbeing and the quality of life benefits that green spaces provide for residents of the area.
+From these identified issues to the aspirations of this Neighbourhood Plan are:

+- To protect existing green assets of the Parish from future development, except where there is a proven documented and overwhelming need and demand that cannot be met on previously developed land. - Provide outside areas with play and sport equipment for children in the Parish. - Protect and enhance biodiversity and develop wildlife corridors. - Maintain and enhance current woodlands and maintain, protect, and where necessary, replace trees in the Parish, to maintain its semi-rural feel. - More residents working with other organisations to maintain our green spaces and infrastructure. - Conserve and maintain existing footpaths and cycle ways and develop a cohesive joined up network that also includes bridleways for the many horse and cycle users in the Parish. - Maintain green buffer zones between developments to maintain the character of our Parish and the village settlements within it.

+To develop the policy the following objectives were identified:

+- Ensure the protection of existing green spaces and infrastructure - Prevent over development spoiling walks, views, cycle ways and bridleways - Create more areas for children to play and get outdoor exercise and keep play areas commensurate with any increase in housing - Maintain and enhance biodiversity - Preserve existing woodlands and increase woodland - Maintain and protect the semi-rural aspects of our parish - Maintain and enhance public rights of way, footpaths, and cycle ways - Ensure green spaces between us and neighbouring developments to maintain our parish character - Insist new developments include areas of green space suitable for recreation - Reduce the risk of flooding by maintaining sufficient soak away areas of grass, trees and ponds - Encourage more residents to join volunteer groups to protect and enhance green spaces

+The top priority for the local community is to ensure the protection of the green spaces and green infrastructure in the parish that currently exists and where possible to enhance this.
+Therefore this Neighbourhood Plan seeks to ensure the protection of existing green spaces and infrastructure by:-

+- Encouraging appropriate and effective management of the countryside and natural outdoor environment in and around Stainton and Thornton and the agricultural spaces surrounding our Parish - To enhance the quality of the landscape - Improve local biodiversity, including through striving to achieve biodiversity net gain in all developments1. - Maintain and extend health and wellbeing and the quality of life benefits that green spaces provide for residents of the area.
 This encompasses all the green areas within Stainton and Thornton Parish.

+This Neighbourhood Plan designates important open spaces in the parish as Local Green Spaces in accordance with the criteria of the NPPF.

+The justification for designating the Local Green Spaces is detailed comprehensively in the Green Space Allocations - Appendix 4.